 Heritage Toronto Awards

 The Heritage Toronto Awards celebrates outstanding city builders – individuals, corporations, and community groups – who have woven our shared heritage into the fabric of their work with exceptional results.

 Awards categories recognize the best in new books, short publications, architecture and craftsmanship, media, and community heritage volunteer efforts.

 The Kilbourn Lecture is named for William Kilbourn, an academic, writer, politician, mentor and champion of the arts and humanities who personified the richness of life in Toronto.
 In his memory, a speaker is chosen each year who will reflect his passion and dedication to our city.
-Previous speakers have included David Crombie, Adrienne Clarkson, David Mirvish, John Fulford, Ursula Franklin, Peter Oundjian, Cameron Bailey, Chief Bryan Laforme and Gail Dexter Lord.
+Previous speakers have included David Crombie, Adrienne Clarkson, David Mirvish, Robert Fulford, Ursula Franklin, Peter Oundjian, Cameron Bailey, Chief Bryan Laforme and Gail Dexter Lord.

 CLICK BELOW TO LOOK BACK AT PREVIOUS YEARS: